gatou92/RealTimeLearningTracker/README.md

 **config**

--In the [sql2mongodb](https://github.com/gatou92/RealTimeLearningTracker/blob/master/Offline_Computation/sql2mongodb.py) file some lines need to be set.
+- In the [sql2mongodb](https://github.com/gatou92/RealTimeLearningTracker/blob/master/Offline_Computation/sql2mongodb.py) file some lines need to be set.

 In line 19: